Geraldf/fluentui-app-v8-v9/README.md

 There will be header, content, and footer rows.
 The content will be divided into navigation and details columns.

-1. Define the styles using makeStyles from react-components.
+1. Use makestyles to define the top-level application layout

 ```tsx
 import React from "react";